Lund-Org/cherry-documentation/docs/routing/basic.md

 ### Route parameters

 With this regex, we're now sure to have only numbers as id.
 Now, you just have to use this id.
 How to do it ?
 It's pretty easy, you can access to the route parameters through the variable of the request like this : `request.routeParameters.id`.
 The name is taken from the name you put in the route path.

+In the next chapter, we will see the type of route "context".